saeedullah-analyst/northwind-data-analysis/README.md

 To measure logistical reliability and transportation efficiency, we map the downstream distribution network:
 *   `Shippers`: Contains the list of external shipping partners and links directly to the `Orders` ledger where the carrier ID is recorded under the column `ShipVia`.

-### Aufgabe 12: Shipping Carrier Fulfillment & Capacity Performance
+### 12: Shipping Carrier Fulfillment & Capacity Performance
-**Business Question:** Wie ist die Performance der Speditionen?
-(What is the performance profile of each shipping carrier regarding average fulfillment speed in days, delivery volume, and freight weight distributions?)
+**Business Question:** What is the performance profile of each shipping carrier regarding average fulfillment speed in days, delivery volume, and freight weight distributions?

 ```sql
 SELECT